-I obtained my BS degree in mathematics from Peking University, and my MS and PhD degrees in statistics from UC Berkeley.
-I was assistant professor at UW-Madison, visiting assistant professor at Yale University, member of technical staff at Lucent Bell-Labs, and Miller Research Professor at Berkeley in 2004 and 2015, respectively.
-I was a visiting faculty at MIT, ETH, Poincare Institute, Peking University, INRIA-Paris, Fields Institute at University of Toronto, Newton Institute at Cambridge University, and Flatiron Institute.
-I am past chair of department of statistics at UC Berkeley.
+Bin Yu is Chancellor's Distinguished Professor and Class of 1936 Second Chair in the Departments of statistics and EECS, and Center for Computational Biology at UC Berkeley.
+She obtained her BS Degree in Mathematics from Peking University, and MS and PhD Degrees in Statistics from UC Berkeley.
+She was Assistant Professor at UW-Madison, Visiting Assistant Professor at Yale University, Member of Technical Staff at Lucent Bell-Labs, and Miller Research Professor at Berkeley.
+She was a Visiting Faculty at MIT, ETH, Poincare Institute, Peking University, INRIA-Paris, Fields Institute at University of Toronto, Newton Institute at Cambridge University, and the Flatiron Institute in NYC.
+She was Chair of the Department of Statistics at UC Berkeley

-My research papers not only investigated a wide range of research topics from practice to algorithms and to theory, but also sought deep insights.
-The breath and depth of my research experience enabled unique and novel solutions to interdisciplinary data problems in audio and image compression, network tomography, remote sensing, neuroscience, genomics, and precision medicine.
+She has published more than 170 papers in premier venues and these papers not only investigate a wide range of research topics from practice to algorithms and to theory, but also seek deep insights.
+The breadth and depth of her research experience enabled unique and novel solutions to interdisciplinary data problems in audio and image compression, network tomography, remote sensing, neuroscience, genomics, and precision medicine.

-I pioneered Vapnik-Chervonenkis (VC) type theory needed for asymptotic analysis of time series and spatio-temporal processes, and made fundamental contributions to information theory and statistics through work on minimum description length (MDL) and entropy estimation.
-With my students and collaborators, I developed a highly cited spatially adaptive wavelet image denoising method and a low-complexity low-delay perceptually lossless audio coder that was incorporated in Bose wireless speakers, and developed a fast and well-validated Arctic cloud detection algorithm using NASA's MISR data.
-With the Jack Gallant Lab and my students, I developed predictive models of fMRI brain activity in vision neuroscience that made "mind-reading" possible (or reconstruction of movies using only fMRI signals).
+Previously, she pioneered Vapnik-Chervonenkis (VC) type theory needed for asymptotic analysis of time series and spatio-temporal processes, and made fundamental contributions to information theory and statistics through work on minimum description length (MDL) and entropy estimation, and through theory on sparse modeling, boosting and spectral clustering, EM algorithm, and MCMC convergence analysis.
+With her students and collaborators, she developed a highly cited spatially adaptive wavelet image denoising method and a low-complexity low-delay perceptually lossless audio coder that was incorporated in Bose wireless speakers, and developed a fast and well-validated Arctic cloud detection algorithm using NASA's MISR data.
+With the Jack Gallant Lab and her students, she developed predictive models of fMRI brain activity in vision neuroscience that made "mind-reading" possible (or reconstruction of movies using only fMRI signals).